GeoffAWaddington/CSI30Wiki/FX-Parameter-Mapping-Actions.md

 ZoneEnd
 ```

-## FXBypassedDisplay
+## FXBypassDisplay
-If you want to add the FX state ("Enabled" or "Bypass") to the SelectedTrackFXMenu or TrackFXMenu you would utilize the FXBypassedDisplay action as shown below:
+If you want to add the FX state ("Enabled" or "Bypass") to the SelectedTrackFXMenu or TrackFXMenu you would utilize the FXBypassDisplay action as shown below:
 ```
 Zone "TrackFXMenu"
         DisplayUpper|       	FXMenuNameDisplay
-        DisplayLower|           FXBypassedDisplay
+        DisplayLower|           FXBypassDisplay
         Rotary|             	NoAction
         RotaryPush|         	GoFXSlot
 	Mute| 			ToggleFXBypass